LLNL/AutoCog/README.md

 Contributions are welcome and encouraged!
 So far there is only one rule: **linear git history** (no merge commits).
+Only the master branch have stable commits, other branches might be rebased without notice.

+Version number will increase for each push to master and have a matching tag.

 ## License